 Try to save yourself money and time with the resources already available free of charge through the Aim website.

-This book has been launched free of charge on the AIM website https://aim.gov.ie/, you can peruse at your leisure and decide the pieces you might need to access.
+This has been launched free of charge on the AIM website https://aim.gov.ie/aim-supports/universal-design-guidelines/, you can peruse at your leisure and decide the pieces you might need to access.
 Here is a useful guide to help you decide which sections you need to look into in more detail.

 The Universal Design Guidelines for Early Learning and Care Settings can be accessed via the links below, or directly on the AIM website in downloadable chunks: